Pashley Cycles: Pashley to the present day

 In recent years, Pashley has seen strong demand for its 'Classic' models, in particular the women's 'Princess' traditional loop framed bicycle with front wicker basket and Brooks leather saddle.
 The men's 'Roadster' is also prominent in the range.
 The bike is notable for its large 28-inch wheels with its 635mm Westwood rims and 'sit up and beg' riding position.
 Pashley has continued to evolve and improve these designs where appropriate.
-In 2007, the company launched the 'Guv'nor' (See above image) which was inspired by an original Pashley catalogue from the 1930s.
+In 2007, the company launched the 'Guv'nor' which was inspired by an original Pashley catalogue from the 1930s.
 They persuaded Reynolds to re-introduce 531 tubing.
 More recently Pashley has launched its 'Clubman' range, and again the frames are made with 531 and inspired by archives of the company's old brochures.

 Pashley still manufacture a range of carrier cycles and tricycles that are used commercially by many companies in the UK and abroad.

+In November 2023, Pashley opened a crowdfunding campaign, inviting its customers to join its forward journey for the first time in its 97-year history.
+The company said the funding would support existing product development in e-cargo delivery cycles, electric assist leisure cycles, and bike share products for public and private hire schemes.